evsc/eegOSCworkshop/presentation/README.md

 ## Measuring the Brain

-Other methods for measuring the brain might be more exact, but are usually bigger, heavier, scarier and more expensive.
+Compared with EEG, other methods for measuring/imaging the brain might be more exact, but are usually bigger, heavier, scarier and more expensive.

 | Short | Full Name | Technique | Temporal resolution | Spatial resolution | Pro | Con |
 | ------- | ------- | ------- | ------- | ------- | ------- | ------- |